contentstack/gatsby-starter-app-contentstack/docs/README.md

 ## Live Demo

-You can check out the live demo to get a first-hand experience of the website.
+You can check the [live demo](https://gatsby-starter-app-contentstack.vercel.app/) to get first-hand experience of the website.

 ## Prerequisites